Netflix/probnik/README.md

 Demo
 ============================
-This repo includes a simple demo application, showing one of the ways to integrate with Probnik and analyze the results.
+This repo includes a simple demo application, showing an example of Probnik integration and results analysis.

 ## Prerequisites
 Make sure that `npm` (>=5.5.0) and `Node` (>=8.0.0) are installed.